ryancalhoun/vue-assets-pwa/README.md

 Then run `npm run build`.

-I'd like a way to produce the index.html with all assets on the CDN URL except for manifest.json.
+I'd like a way to produce the index.html with all assets on the CDN URL.
+Except, I'd like to link with /manifest.json (or /path/manifest.json).